Latest Wired Post

 by Geek’s Guide to the Galaxy

-Listen to our complete interview with Bruce Sterling in Episode 238 of Geek’s Guide to the Galaxy (above).
+Listen to the complete interview with Bill Fawcett in Episode 542 of Geek’s Guide to the Galaxy (above).
 And check out some highlights from the discussion below.

 Bill Fawcett on Asprin’s childhood: